hungryram/arielledettmer/content/services/_index.md

 heading = "PRODUCT PHOTOGRAPHY & VIDEOGRAPHY"
 image = "/uploads/campaign-creators-qci_mzvodou-unsplash.jpg"
 [[services]]
-body = "Let your social media pop with our graphics.
-Launching a new product?
-Let's make that heard!
+body = "After a brand consultation, SOMEDA by AE can bring your brand's message to life.
+Whether it's a giveaway announcement, podcast release, or inspiring your audience, we have you covered.
 Our graphics are more than just a few words put on an image, it's your brand made into something for everyone to see and share. " heading = "GRAPHIC DESIGN" image = "/uploads/jeff-sheldon-9di3g8owhii-unsplash.jpg" [[services]]